VR-25/acc/README.md

 - The output files are (in `_builds/acc-$versionCode/`): `acc-$versionCode.zip`, `acc-$versionCode.tar.gz`, and `install-tarball.sh`.

-- To update the local source code, run `git pull --force` or redownload (with wget/curl) as described above.
+- To update the local source code, run `git pull --force` or re-download (with wget/curl) as described above.

 ### Install from Local Sources and GitHub